 An approved historical field experience and carried out by the students in an appropriate institution, agency, or business.
 Requires the approval of the history experiential learning coordinator, the Office of Experiential Learning, and the placement site.
-(Note: internships in an archival facility will be HIST 3030 or HIST 4030 rather than HIST 4010.)

 Prerequisite(s): HIST 3000 (C) and HIST 3010 (C).